Sensitivity of mixing times of Cayley graphs: Proof of Theorems and

 \subsection{An upper bound for the time to exit the gadget}

 \leavevmode

-Throughout the proofs we assume $\eps>u^{-1/3}$. \begin{lemma} The expected exit time from $H_i$, starting from a worst initial state in $H_i$ (i.e.\ the one maximizing this expectation), denoted by $L_i$, satisfies (uniformly in $i$)
+Throughout the proofs we will pick the parameter $\varepsilon$ so that $\eps>u^{-1/3}$. \begin{lemma} The expected exit time from $H_i$, starting from a worst initial state in $H_i$ (i.e.\ the one maximizing this expectation), denoted by $L_i$, satisfies (uniformly in $i$)

 \end{lemma} As this lemma is standard we only sketch its proof. \begin{proof}[Proof sketch] Examine the random walk $X$ on $H_i$ and let $\sigma_0,\sigma_1,\dotsc$ be the times when it reaches a vertex of degree 3 (we require also $X_{\sigma_{i+1}}\ne X_{\sigma_i}$).
 Between $\sigma_i$ and $\sigma_{i+1}$ the walk is in a part of the graph which is simply 3 paths of length $\ell_i$.
 By symmetry it reaches each of the 3 ends of these lines with equal probability.
 Hence $X_{\sigma_i}$ is identical to a random walk on a binary tree of depth $s_i$.
 The distance of random walk on a binary tree from the root has the same distribution as a random walk on $\N$ with a drift towards infinity, and hence a simple calculation shows that the expected exit time is $Cs_i$.
 To get back to random walk on $H_i$ we note that, even if we condition on $X_{\sigma_0},X_{\sigma_1},\dotsc$ then the local symmetry says that the times $\sigma_{i+1}-\sigma_i$ are independent of $X_{\sigma_i}$ and of one another.
-For each $i$ we have $\ex(\sigma_{i+1}-\sigma_i)\asymp \ell_i^2$, because this is the same as the exit time from the interval $\{0,\dotsc,\ell_i\}$, where the walk exits 0 at rate 3 (and the other vertices at rate 2), again by the symmetry. \end{proof} Below we employ the notation $L_i$ and $L$ from the above lemma.
-Let $ T_{K}:=\inf \{t:X_t \in K \}$ be the hitting time of the clique $K$. \begin{proposition} For some constants $C$ and $c'>0$
+For each $i$ we have $\ex(\sigma_{i+1}-\sigma_i)\asymp \ell_i^2$, because this is the same as the exit time from the interval $\{0,\dotsc,\ell_i\}$, where the walk exits 0 at rate 3 (and the other vertices at rate 2), again by the symmetry. \end{proof} Below we employ the notation $L=u4^u$ from the above lemma.
+Let $ T_{K}:=\inf \{t:X_t \in K \}$ be the hitting time of the complete graph $K$.
+Recall that we have fixed a choice of $u=u_n$ satisfying that $u4^u\asymp\log n$. \begin{proposition} There exist some constants $C$ and $c'$ such that for every $\varepsilon$ and $n$ we have that the graph $G_n(\varepsilon)$ satisfies for all $i\in[u]$ that